todd-skelton/chase-sets/domains/marketplace/docs/terminology-and-definitions.md

 ### Listings & Offers View

-The **Listings & Offers View** is the marketplace view of what’s available for a Version: active listings and active offers.
+The **Listings & Offers View** is the marketplace view of whatâ€™s available for a Version: active listings and active offers.

 ### Quantity

 **Quantity** is the number of units requested on an offer or offered on a listing.

-Quantities are denominated in the Version’s unit of measure as defined by Catalog.
+Quantities are denominated in the Versionâ€™s unit of measure as defined by Catalog.

 ### Partial Sale

-A **Partial Sale** is when only part of an offer or listing’s quantity is completed in a sale.
+A **Partial Sale** is when only part of an offer or listingâ€™s quantity is completed in a sale.

 ### Remaining Quantity